emilioidk/script-result-info/README.md

 This Visual Studio Code extension will execute a command in the shell and show the result in the status bar.

+## How to use

+Once installed, open your command actions (CTRL + SHIFT + P) and run `Script Result Info: Run command`.
+If the result is good, you will see the status bar item with the info.
+Otherwise an error message will be shown.

+Clicking on the status bar item for this extension will re run the command.

 ## Features

 Currently the extension runs the following git command from the workspace root path